Cosmic-Infinity/ASCEE/README.md

 ## **Why?**

-Just because I can goddamnit.
-I was bored, okay?
-It was a slow Friday afternoon.
-Had this idea to turn images into ASCII art, so I did it.
+Just because I can.
+It was a slow Friday afternoon, and I was bored.
+Had this idea to turn images into ASCII art, so here it is.
 Now I'm not ashamed to admit that I may have had some help from stackexchange, but that's besides the point. 😘

 It was cleaned up and rewritten over the weekend and I may or may not be be writing this _introduction_ a week from then, so don't mind the messy code, I tried my best.
 Cut me some slack.